-SVS Prime Bookshelf Speakers is 87 dB, and Klipsch Reference Premiere RP-160’ssensitivity is 95dB.
-This means Klipsch speaker will play louder with a given amount of amplifier power.
+SVS Prime Bookshelf Speakers is 87 dB, and Klipsch Reference Premiere RP-160’ssensitivity is 95 dB.
+This means a Klipsch speaker will play louder with a given amount of amplifier power.

 Klipsch Reference Premiere RP-160 and SVS Prime Bookshelf Speakers have bass reflex enclosures.
 This means they have tuned ports that increase the overall sound efficiency.

 Comparison of SVS Prime Towers VS Klipsch RP-260f